Choose your language

 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

 In 1989, following the declaration of Lithuania’s independence, a Jewish school was established in Vilnius.
-Initially, it was a Sunday school, where members of the Jewish community learned Hebrew, Yiddish, Jewish traditions, and Jewish history.
-It then became a secondary school, and in 1998, the Heftsiba program was introduced in cooperation with the Israeli government.
-Under this program, Israeli teachers would teach Hebrew and organize Jewish educational activities.
+Initially, it functioned as a Sunday school, where members of the Jewish community learned Hebrew, Yiddish, Jewish tradition, and Jewish history.
+In later years, it became a secondary school, and in 1998, the Heftsiba program was introduced, in cooperation with the Israeli government.
+Under this program, Israeli teachers would come to the school to teach Hebrew and organize educational Jewish activities.

 In February 2013, Vilnius ORT School was accredited as a Gymnasium and renamed as the Vilnius Sholom Aleichem ORT Gymnasium School.
 In 2015, a new building in the center of Vilnius was added to the school.